-Louise Maidment from vintage furniture and bespoke upholstery specialists Sharp & Noble shares her tips on the best places to shop, eat, stay and visit in her home town of Salisbury in Wiltshire.
+Louise Maidment from handmade lampshade design business Lolly & Boo (listed in our directory here) shares her tips on the best places to shop, eat, stay and visit in her home town of Salisbury in Wiltshire.

 Where in Britain is it?

 Salisbury is located in Wiltshire and is very accessible from many parts of the country.
 Being around an hour and a half from London it’s the perfect place for a quick getaway from the pace of city life.

 Why should I go there?

 The area has so much to offer.
 Of course there is Salisbury itself, a beautiful city with lots of history.
 The countryside and villages around Salisbury are really pretty and it is only about 40 minutes to the coast.

 We take it for granted, but one of the best views around Salisbury is that of Salisbury Cathedral spire – there is a real sense of coming home whenever I see it.